aeternity/protocol/channels/ON-CHAIN.md

 The `offchain_trees` is the full off-chain state trees set: all accounts and all contracts.
 It MUST include both participants' off-chain accounts.
 Based on the `offchain_trees`, the next state is going to be computed and its root hash will become the new state's `state_hash`.
-The newly produces state trees will be different than the provided ones at least with the newly added `call` object.
+The newly produced state trees will be different than the provided ones at least with the newly added `call` object.
 Thus even if the contract call fails a new `state_hash` is produced.